jimmo/ncss-embedded/chapters/8-filtering-control.md

 Where we use the value of $N$ in windowed averaging to increase the amount of smoothing, in exponential averaging, we use the value of $\alpha$ to control the degree of smoothing.
 The closer $\alpha$ is to 1, the more smoothed our output data will be (as incoming samples will have less of an effect on the output data).

 Given that this method only requires a single variable, you might ask why we don't always use exponential averaging?
-Unfortunately, since we no longer have a record of old points, it is no longer possible to remove old data from the average, so any spikes will persist for longer in exponential averaging than they would for a windowed average, for a similar degree of smoothing.
+Unfortunately, since we no longer have a record of old points, it is no longer possible to remove old data from the average, so any spikes will persist for longer in exponential averaging than they would for a windowed average for a similar degree of smoothing.

 ## The downside of filtering